Circus (Britney Spears album): Singles

 "Womanizer" was released as the lead single from Circus on September 26, 2008.
 The song was met with positive response from critics, who complimented its hook and empowering lyrics, deeming it a return of form and a "comeback" single for Spears.
 It debuted at number 96 on the US Billboard Hot 100 before leaping to the summit the following week, breaking the record for the largest leap on the chart.
 The song has sold over 3,500,000 digital downloads in the United States.
 Internationally, it reached number one in Belgium, Canada, Croatia, Denmark, Finland, France, Israel, Norway, Sweden and Turkey, and on the European Hot 100 Singles.
 At the 52nd Annual Grammy Awards (2010), the song was nominated for Best Dance Recording.
 Its accompanying music video premiered on October 18, as a spiritual sequel to "Toxic" (2004); both videos were directed by Joseph Kahn.
 It portrays Spears as a woman who disguises herself in different costumes and follows her boyfriend through his daily activities to expose him in the end.
 The video won Best Pop Video and was nominated for Video of the Year at the 2009 MTV Video Music Awards.
-"Womanizer" is remains one of Spears' biggest hits and has been covered by numerous other artists.
+"Womanizer" remains one of Spears' biggest hits and has been covered by numerous other artists.

 "Circus" was released as the second single from Circus on December 2, 2008.
 It debuted and peaked at number three on the US Billboard Hot 100.
 The song has sold over 3,200,000 digital downloads in the US.
 Internationally, it peaked atop the Türkiye Top 20 and within the top ten in Australia, Bulgaria, Canada, Denmark, Hungary, Israel, New Zealand, Scotland and Sweden.
 Its Francis Lawrence-directed accompanying music video portrays Spears as a ringleader of a circus accompanied by different performers, and features scenes of Spears in different circus settings.
 The video received positive reviews from critics, but was criticized for featuring "cruelly trained animals"; however, those claims were dismissed.
 It won a Best Video award on Fuse TV, and was nominated for three MTV Video Music Awards in 2009.